Medicare Part B Explained

 The amount you pay for Medicare Part B each year depends on your income on your tax return two years before you enroll.
-So if you’re signing up in 2016, you’d look at your 2014 tax return to gauge your monthly premium.
-Most people pay the standard premium rate – $121.80 a month in 2016 – but there are some exceptions.
-Higher-income enrollees pay more, and people who are held harmless by the Bipartisan Budget Act of 2015 pay $104.90 a month.
-The standard premium is expected to increase to $149 a month in 2017.
+So if you’re signing up for coverage that will start in 2019, you’d look at your 2017 tax return to gauge your monthly premium.
+Most people pay the standard premium rate – $135.50 a month in 2019 – but there are some exceptions.
+Higher-income enrollees pay more, and people who are held harmless by the Bipartisan Budget Act of 2015, which is estimated to only be approximately 3.5 percent of Medicare beneficiaries, pay $109 a month.

 There may be a late enrollment penalty if you do not sign up for Part B when you are first eligible.
 The fee is 10% added to your monthly premium for every twelve-month period that you could have enrolled in Medicare but didn’t.
 For instance, if you waited two full years (24 months) to enroll in Medicare Part B after first turning 65, your premium would be increased by 20 percent.
 The fee lasts for as long as you have Medicare Part B coverage.